The User Composition chart shows the breakdown of active users based on a single user property.

 Chart Control Panel

 Use the dropdown menu in the left module of the control panel to select which user property you would like to segment on.
+We will show the top 13 values broken out and all other values will be grouped in the "other" bucket.

 The right module in the User Composition chart control panel functions analogous to the right panel in an Event Segmentation chart.
 You can read more about how to compare user segments here.
 The bottom module allows you to select between "Most Recent Value", "All Values", and "Cross Property Values".
 See the below sections for more information.